Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: Causality analysis of UV cutoff

-Before we go further to discuss quantum correlation between the detectors we should discuss the cutoffs we adopt.
-A cavity length naturally limits the lowest energy of the mode with the longest wavelength.
-A single mode approximation in the Unruh-Dewitt model can lead to unphysical results such as the broken causality.~\cite{ref33} For the convergent result, one should consider infinitely many modes.
-But this is not possible for practical calculations, so a UV cutoff is necessary.
-How do we know whether the UV cutoff is reasonable?
-The appropriate cutoff was selected based on whether the accelerator strictly produces the corresponding Unruch temperature in ~\cite{ref27}.
-A larger cutoff corresponds to an exact Unruch effect $T=a/2\pi$.
-In our study, we focus on checking on the correlation between the bipartite detectors in acceleration and in thermal field.
-It is difficult to find the appropriate cutoff working for the individual detector which can still hold for the bipartite detectors.
-In this situation, we consider another criterion which is based on whether the causality is broken.
-It has been shown that the finite number of modes can lead to a superluminal signaling.
-Nevertheless, it is possible to find an effective model with a finite number of modes such that acausal signaling does not appear within the required arbitrarily high time precision.~\cite{r22} Consider the following setup, the detector 1 and the detector 2 are stationary and separated at a distance in a cavity.
-The detector 1 is at the vacuum state and the detector 2 is at the vacuum or the excited state.
-We want to examine how long it takes the detector 1 to observe the effects of the detector 2 via propagating the excitation in the field.
-The excitation probability of the detector 1 is given as~\cite{ref34}
+The cavity length naturally limits the lowest energy of the mode with the longest wavelength.
+A single-mode approximation in the Unruh--DeWitt model can lead to unphysical results such as broken causality~\cite{ref33}.
+For convergent results, one should consider infinitely many modes, but that is impossible for practical calculations, so instead a UV cutoff is necessary.
+How can a reasonable UV cutoff be chosen?
+In Ref.~\citenum{ref27}, an appropriate cutoff was selected based on whether the accelerator strictly produces the corresponding Unruh temperature, and a larger cutoff corresponds to an exact Unruh effect $T=a/2\pi$.
+In the present study, we focus on quantifying the quantum correlations between bipartite ADs and bipartite stationary detectors in a thermal field.
+Some studies have indicated that the effect of the acceleration is not always equivalent to that of the temperature on the bipartite effect (such as the Casimir force)~\cite{ref35}.
+It is difficult to find the appropriate regime for checking the equivalency between the acceleration effect and the temperature effect based on only the behaviors of the individual detectors.
+This is because even when a single detector does not show different behaviors from acceleration and temperature, bipartite correlations may reflect the difference.
+Therefore, we should consider the results for the bipartite correlations in addition to those from a single detector to establish the differences in the effects.
+In this situation, we consider another criterion that is based on the degree of causality-breaking: a real effective physical model must be causal for any two separated parts.
+It has been shown that a finite number of modes can lead to superluminal signaling, but nevertheless it is possible to have a finite number of modes without acausal signaling appearing within the required arbitrarily high precision for convergence~\cite{r22}.

+Consider the following setup: detectors~1 and 2 are stationary and separated by a distance in a cavity.
+Detector~1 is in the vacuum state, while detector~2 is in either the vacuum or excited state.
+We want to examine how long it takes detector~1 to observe the effects of detector~2 via propagation of the excitation in the field.
+The excitation probability of detector~1 is given as~\cite{ref34}